|Dept:||Milgard School of Business|

 Honors and Awards

-- U.S. Association of Government Accountants' (AGA) 2010 Cornelius Tierney/Ernst and Young Research Award formally recognizing "individuals who throughout their careers (minimum of 15 years) have made continuous contributions to governmental financial management by their direct participation in research activities..."
+- U.S. Association of Government Accountants' (AGA) 2010 Cornelius Tierney/Ernst & Young Research Award formally recognizing "individuals who throughout their careers (minimum of 15 years) have made continuous contributions to governmental financial management by their direct participation in research activities..."

 - 33 papers on the Social Science Research Network's (SSRN) 'Top Ten' lists including 31 which are on the "All Time Hits" lists.
-Seven of these papers are also at the top of their respective lists.
+Seven of these papers were also at the top of their respective lists.